freddieweir/open-webui-fw/OPENROUTER_SETUP.md

 python3 manage_openrouter.py
 ```

-This will launch a colorful, ADHD-friendly interface with arrow key navigation to:
+This will launch a colorful, user-friendly interface with menu navigation to:
 - ✅ Configure your OpenRouter API key
 - 🧪 Test the connection
 - 🔍 Browse available models